kgisl/pythonFDP/manual/PC-2_Python.md

 - When you attend tech interviews, tell them about the stuff you have written.
 Point them to the links.
 Share the feedback your received and your journey of learning and iterating.
 - Don’t worry that if you train in programming language X but the job is for Y that you may not qualify.
 - **Except in a few cases, companies are trying to hire smart people with lots of initiative, who are willing to constantly learn and explore.**
-- It may be a good idea to earn while you learn.
+- It may be a good idea **to earn while you learn**.
 It is not just the money, but it is the feeling that someone values what you have done enough to pay for it.
 - Find a master programmer to work with.
 How do you know they are masters?
 Pretty simple.
 Take a piece of code they have written and read it.
 It will read like an essay – elegant, beautiful and clear.
 - A couple of years of apprentice with such great programmers will do more to accelerate your learning than any other activity.